The Importance of Early Years Education: Nurturing Little Humans thumbnail

 Physical Development

-Early childhood education does not fit all.
+Early childhood education is not a one-size-fits-all approach.
 Different methodologies have been created to meet the needs of different learners and learning styles.

 Play-Based Learning